Kibalchish47/modelling-laminar-flow-python/README.md

 With the creation and validation of FlowPy, we can move to the next step in the modeling of a crystallizer — the addition of heat and mass transfer to the solver, which will be covered in the next article.
 ## 7. Known Issues ##
 There aren't many issues with the project, but here are some I encountered (and you need to be aware of too):
-- Some parts of the code are extremely bulky, especially the ones involving heavy computation (NumPy)
+- Some parts of the code are extremely bulky, especially the ones involving NumPy vectorization (and I have no clue how to simplify it)
 - It took a while to make the simulation save properly.
 If you have any issues with saving the simulation, check out this tutorial: https://holypython.com/how-to-save-matplotlib-animations-the-ultimate-guide/?expand_article=1

 ## 8. References ##